guettli/desktop-tips-and-tricks/README.md

 History: The title says a lot (for example in gmail: Access one of the last mails)

+### One laptop, two chrome profiles (personal, business)

+See profile image right to the URL in chrome.

 ## Slack

 * Action on message: Remind be about this ... tomorrow.